 these issues in the context of asymmetric and heterogeneous designs,

-DATE'07 paper).
+and high performance on critical functions.
 To address these challenges, we are taking a

 variety of approaches: